aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/htmlsaveoptions/_index.md

 ```

-For the description of this property, please see \#getExportCellCoordinate().getExportCellCoordinate()
+For the description of this property, please see [getExportCellCoordinate()](../../com.aspose.cells/htmlsaveoptions\#getExportCellCoordinate--)

 **Parameters:**
 | Parameter | Type | Description |